← Back to Malbork Castle Tickets

 What are Malbork Castle's opening hours in 2026?

 Malbork is open year-round on a three-tier seasonal schedule.
-In peak season (typically May to September) the castle runs 09:00 to 20:00 daily with last admission around 18:00.
-Shoulder season (March–April and October) shifts to roughly 10:00 to 18:00 daily.
-In winter (November to February) the castle reduces to Tuesday to Sunday 10:00 to 15:00, and is closed on Mondays.
-The whole site closes on 1 January, Easter Sunday, 1 November, and 24–25 December.
-Hours can also shorten on 24 and 31 December.
+In peak season (typically May to September) the castle offers extended daily hours with evening admission available.
+Shoulder season (March–April and October) operates on reduced hours.
+In winter (November to February) the castle operates on significantly reduced hours with some weekday closures possible.
+The castle closes on select public holidays including New Year's Day, Easter Sunday, and Christmas; check the official website for the current year's closure dates.
+Hours may also be adjusted on Christmas Eve and New Year's Eve.
 Because Muzeum Zamkowe occasionally adjusts the schedule for restoration works or special events, confirm the day's opening on bilety.zamek.malbork.pl on the morning of your visit.
-[VERIFY] exact 2026 cut-off times — the table above is the operator's standard pattern and we re-verify against the live page before each booking.

 What ticket types are available at Malbork?